• Study level

 Objectives

-At the end of this course, students will be able to understand the standard model of cosmology, in particular the theory of linear perturbations that is used to understand the formation of structures in the universe.
+At the end of this course, students will be able to understand the Standard Model of cosmology, in particular the theory of linear perturbations, which is used to understand the formation of structures in the universe.

 Read more

-The basic notions acquired in M1 in the course "General relativity and cosmology", statistical physics, thermodynamics.
+The basic concepts acquired in M1 in the "General Relativity and Cosmology" course, statistical physics, thermodynamics.

 Recommended prerequisites :